Yuliana7/biomedical-entity-linking/README.md

 [db/conf](db/conf) folder contains configuration needed for Neo4j to run.
 The credentials should be placed into `.env` file on your local machine.

+Llama3 embeddings and LLM used in this project were served from a local ollama server.
+Please refer to [Ollama](https://ollama.com/) documentation for the installation instructions.

 ## Project structure

 This project consist of a set of experiments conducted in dedicated Jupyter notebooks.